Our promise to you

 How to complain

-If you feel that we haven’t met the high standards you should expect from us, you have a right to make a complaint.
-We take all complaints seriously and will listen to you to find a fair and balanced way to seek to put things right.
+If you’ve been in touch with BACP and feel that our service hasn’t met the high standards you should expect, you have a right to make a complaint.
+We take all complaints seriously and we’ll listen to you to find a fair and balanced way to seek to put things right.

 You can contact us to make a complaint: